This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Who this page is for

-Best for South Carolina owners, buyers, builders, and agents who need to know which SCDES office controls the file, whether the permit copy and D-1740 history already exist, and why the county building-permit gate can move the whole schedule.
+Best for South Carolina owners, buyers, builders, and agents who need to know which SCDES office controls the file, whether the permit copy, D-1740, and site-evaluation history already exist, and why the county building-permit gate can move the whole schedule.

-• The contractor says the permit is routine, but no one has surfaced whether the D-1740, site visit, or Permit to Construct already exist.
+- The contractor says the permit is routine, but no one has surfaced whether the D-1740, site evaluation, or Permit to Construct already exist.

 What changes this page in South Carolina

-Best for South Carolina owners, buyers, builders, and agents who need to know which SCDES office controls the file, whether the permit copy and D-1740 history already exist, and why the county building-permit gate can move the whole schedule.
-South Carolina permit intent is strongest when the page explains the D-1740, Permit to Construct, final-inspection path, and permit-copy lookup instead of pretending the project starts with a clean contractor quote.
+Best for South Carolina owners, buyers, builders, and agents who need to know which SCDES office controls the file, whether the permit copy, D-1740, and site-evaluation history already exist, and why the county building-permit gate can move the whole schedule.
+South Carolina permit intent is strongest when the page explains the D-1740, site evaluation, Permit to Construct, final-inspection path, and permit-copy lookup instead of pretending the project starts with a clean contractor quote.

 South Carolina homeowners usually need the permit path clarified before they trust an install or replacement quote.
 The project is not permit-ready until the D-1740, the site review, and the right local office path are clearer, and the file can widen again if the permit copy is thin or the lot does not support a traditional system.
 The first practical check is usually the office, file path, or reviewer identified in this state workflow: Start with the SCDES county or regional contact that handles septic questions, final inspections, and permit-copy requests for the property.